 In 1653 he enrolled as a master painter at the guild of Saint Luke of Delft where his father had also been a member, and around the same time married Catherina Bolnes, from Gouda, who came from a wealthier background than him.
 The marriage took place in Schipluiden and Leonaert Bramer was a witness at the wedding.
-Catherina was a catholic, which resulted in Vermeer changing his religion to Catholicism shortly before their marriage and giving all his 15 children catholic names.
-Four of them died very young, and none of them were named after either of his parents.
+Catherina was a Catholic, which resulted in Vermeer changing his religion to Catholicism shortly before their marriage and giving all his 15 children Catholic names.
+Four of them died at a very young age, and none of them was named after either of his parents.

 In 1656 he finally pays the remaining 1.5 guilders master fee to St Luke's Guild as he was unable to pay the full 6 guilders that were required when he became a member back in 1653.
 As his father was already a member it was only required that he would have had to pay 3 guilders but it is thought that he served his apprenticeship outside of Delft and so was required to pay the full 6 guilders.
 He also signs his painting The Procuress.
 He is 24yrs old.